- Frequently-asked Questions? Go to our FAQs Page

 Exposing Big Tobacco

 Tobacco’s terrible toll is no accident.
 It’s a direct result of the tobacco industry’s actions, including marketing that targets kids and deceives people about the harmful effects of their products.

-In 2011, tobacco companies spent $8.8 billion – $1 million every hour – to market their deadly and addictive products.
+Annually, tobacco companies spent $9.1 billion – $1 million every hour – to market their deadly and addictive products.
 They target kids because they need “replacement smokers” to take the place of smokers who die or quit.